Paschalis/VHF-Transceiver-Control-System/README.md

 ## Author

-This system was developed and implemented by [Your Name], a passionate developer in the field of communication technology.
+This system was developed and implemented by Paschalis Moschogiannis, a passionate developer in the field of communication technology.
 With a focus on enhancing VHF transceiver usability and accuracy, this project reflects a commitment to improving communication systems.

-For inquiries or potential collaborations, please contact [Your Email].
+For inquiries or potential collaborations, please contact pmoschogiannis@uth.gr.

 ## To Do